Making a difference in older person’s health

 Te Mana Ora | Community and Public Health is therefore committed to ensuring positive health outcomes for older people in our region.
 South Canterbury is the only South Island region with more than 15 percent of their population aged over 65.

-It is predicted that more than one in 5 people in NZ will be aged over 65 by 2031 and of these one in 8 people will be aged 85 or older.
+It is predicted that more than one in 5 people in NZ will be aged over 65 by 2028 and one in 30 people will be aged 85 or older by 2030.
 Of significance over the coming decades is the growing proportion of older Māori, Pacific and Asian peoples as well as other ethnic groups.

 Supporting the health and wellbeing of kaumātua in Canterbury